LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

     }

     /**
-     * Makes a request via {@link #makeRequest}.
-A reference to the counter is used to keep track of the number of
+     * Makes a request.
+A reference to the counter is used to keep track of the number of requests made.
-     * requests made.
      */
     public fetch() {
         makeRequest();
         numberOfAdRequest.increment();
     }

-    protected abstract void makeRequest();
 }
 ```